Privacy Policy

 • Device Information: Browser type and version, operating system, device type

-• Log Data: IP address, access times, pages viewed, referring URLs
+• Log Data: IP address (anonymized where possible), access times, pages viewed, referring URLs

 2.3 Cookies and Tracking Technologies

-• Essential Cookies: Required for basic Service functionality
+• Essential Cookies: Required for authentication and basic Service functionality.
+These cannot be disabled.

-• Analytics Cookies: To understand how users interact with the Service (when analytics are enabled)
+• Analytics Cookies: Help us understand how users interact with the Service.
+We use PostHog for privacy-focused analytics.

-• Preference Cookies: To remember your settings (theme preference, filter selections)
+• Preference Cookies: Remember your settings (theme preference, filter selections)

 3. How We Use Your Information